 Continuing north, after crossing under the freeway, a left turn leads to Mattole Road, which takes you deep into the heart of Humboldt Redwoods State Park.
-There is a small loop trail, the Rockefeller Loop, just after turning off onto the road, but if you continue in a few more miles, you’ll come across the simply named “Big Tree Area” along Bull Creek (be advised, the road is winding and rough in spots).
+There is a small loop trail, the Rockefeller Loop, just after turning off onto the road.
+If you continue in a few more miles, you’ll come across the simply named “Big Tree Area” along Bull Creek.
+(Caution: the road is rough and winding in spots.)
 Admission is free.
 Two trees in particular are notable in this grove.
 The first is right next to the parking area – and yeah, it’s pretty darn big.

 But the grand daddy of them all is across the creek.
 The appropriately named “Giant Tree” measures 363 feet tall and more than 53 feet in circumference.
 Let’s just say, you feel really small when standing next to something this enormous.

-Be aware that to get to this tree, you either have to walk through the water to the other side of the creek,or you’ll have to clamber up the side of a fallen redwood tree that has been turned into a makeshift bridge.
+In order to get to this tree, you either have to walk through the water to the other side of the creek, or clamber up the side of a redwood trunk turned into a makeshift bridge.
 There is no real step to get up to the tree bridge, so you’ll literally have to scale up the side.
 Not the easiest thing to do given how big these trees are.
 The trail itself is easy and level.

 After finishing up here, we headed back to the Avenue of the Giants, then backtracked just a short distance to the south to visit the Founders Grove, the most popular of Northern California’s redwood groves.
 The grove features a roughly one mile loop trail through the forest.
 Admission is free, and the trail is level.
 You don’t have to go very far to find your first big tree – the “Founders Tree” is located very near the start of the trail, measuring 346 feet in height.

-There are a few other notably large trees in this grove, though perhaps the most interesting aspect is the abundant fern cover on the ground.
+There are a few other notably large trees in this grove.
+Perhaps more notable, though, is the abundant fern cover on the ground.

 There are also a few interesting specimens, like this tree that survived a fire but now has a trail going through its trunk.

-The biggest attraction of this grove is the remnants of the Dyerville Giant, which at one time was the tallest known coastal redwood in the state, towering over the forest at 362 feet high.
-The tree was felled by a storm in 1991, however, and reportedly, the tree crashing to the ground created such a ruckus that it registered on seismographs nearby.
+The biggest attraction of this grove is the remnants of the Dyerville Giant.
+At one time, it was the tallest known coastal redwood in the state, towering over the forest at 362 feet high.
+The tree toppled in a storm in 1991, however, and reportedly, the enormous crash triggered nearby seismographs.
 Now, the giant is a pile of driftwood.
 A REALLY big pile of driftwood.

 The downside to this grove?
-Given its proximity to both the freeway and the Avenue of the Giants, it tends to get overrun by visitors.
-Since we were there in late May, it wasn’t too bad, but I have heard it can get crowded and noisy during the peak summer season.
+Given its proximity to both the freeway and the Avenue of the Giants, it gets crowded.
+Since we were there in late May, it wasn’t too bad.
+I have heard, though, that it gets crowded and noisy during the peak summer season.

 We ended our Wednesday tour after seeing the falling giant, picking up the next day with a visit to the Humboldt Lagoons and a couple of far northern California’s unique beaches before seeing more giants in Redwood National Park.
-Along the way, while it’s not a grove of trees, there is a unique site worth seeing just a little south of Eureka, the Victorian village of Ferndale.
-Many small towns in America have a couple of Victorian-style buildings or houses here and there, but Ferndale is different in that almost the entire town has been preserved in its late-19th/early-20th century grandeur.
+Along the way, while it’s not a grove of trees, there is a unique town worth seeing just a little south of Eureka, the Victorian village of Ferndale.
+Many small towns in America have a couple of Victorian-style buildings or houses here and there.
+But in Ferndale, almost the entire town has been preserved in its late-19th/early-20th century grandeur.
 It’s well worth the short detour off of the 101 to stroll around the town and soak in the history.

 By mid-afternoon, we reached our next, and perhaps best of the trip, redwood grove, the Lady Bird Johnson Grove.
 The grove features a roughly 1.5-mile loop trail through the redwoods, a few miles off Highway 101 on Bald Hills Road.
-Though the grove is within the boundaries of Redwood National Park, unlike most National Parks, Redwood does not charge entry or usage fees for most of its facilities.
-This grove is a little unusual in that it’s located at an elevation of nearly 1,200 feet, which typically isn’t the most favorable altitude for giant trees.
+The grove is within the boundaries of Redwood National Park.
+Unlike most National Parks, though, Redwood does not charge entry or usage fees.
+This grove is a little unusual in that it’s located at an elevation of nearly 1,200 feet.
+Typically, this elevation is unfavorable for redwood groves.
 But somehow, a nice giant grove ended up here.
 The trail features a slight elevation gain, though is wide, and the slope is fairly easy.
 Advisory: the road up to the trailhead is quite steep, and can be a little difficult on the way down as you’ll pick up speed in a hurry.

 So why the name Lady Bird Johnson Grove?
 Lady Bird herself hiked up this trail on July 30, 1969 for the grove’s dedication.
-The marker can be found a little more than half a mile from the trailhead.
+The marker is a little more than half a mile from the trailhead.

 Prita and mom were pretty well petered out after that last hike, so most of the rest of the afternoon was dedicated to driving, though I took a few moments to check out the Ah Pah Trail on the northern end of the Newton B. Drury Scenic Parkway.
-This is a short, easy trail, about .6 mile roundtrip, that follows an abandoned logging road through a small grove of redwoods.
-The undergrowth is fairly interesting here; logging was prohibited in the area about 30 years ago, but since redwoods take so long to grow, the young forest still resembles ferns and shrubbery in many areas.
+This is a short, easy .6 mile roundtrip that follows an abandoned logging road through a small grove of redwoods.
+The undergrowth is fairly interesting here.
+Logging ended in the area about 30 years ago, but since redwoods take so long to grow, the young forest still resembles ferns and shrubbery in many areas.

 The trail dead-ends at a fairly nice panorama of redwoods.

 Friday would be our last day in redwood country, and we were set to spend most of the morning at a long-time tourist trap type of attraction, Trees of Mystery in Klamath.
-The privately run park has been a Northern California institution since 1946, featuring a gift shop, Native American museum, and interpretive trail system.
-The big attraction here, though, has to be the SkyTrail, an aerial tram that takes visitors to a viewpoint at an elevation of 571 feet.
+The privately run park has been a Northern California institution since 1946.
+It features a gift shop, Native American museum, and interpretive trail system.
+The big attraction here, though, is the SkyTrail, an aerial tram that takes visitors to a viewpoint at an elevation of 571 feet.
 From here, you can take in the view of both the Pacific Ocean, and the lush green mountains of the Coast Ranges to the east.